EJFleet/pp2-travel-quiz/README.md

 #### Flowchart

 Before starting to code, I designed a flowchart with [Lucid](www.lucid.app) to visualise how a user would move through the app and to break down exactly what needed to be done.
+During the development process, the design of the app became more streamlined and effective than initially envisoned in the flowchart.
 <details>
 <summary>Flowchart</summary>